-Here, the phrase fruit of is a metaphor which figuratively refers to what characterizes a person, namely what a person produces.
-The phrase fruit of righteousness is a comparison between a good tree being filled with the fruit of righteousness that is through Jesus Christ to the glory and praise of God.
+Here, the phrase being filled with is a metaphor meaning to be occupied in doing something.
+The phrase the fruit of righteousness is a metaphor which figuratively refers to what characterizes a person, namely what a person produces.
+This metaphor is a comparison between a good tree that produces good fruit and a person who is filled with righteousness and produces good actions as a result.
+So with these two metaphors, Paul is telling the being filled with the fruit of righteousness that {is} through Jesus Christ to the glory and praise of God.